shini4i/argo-watcher-mcp/scripts/README.md

-# ArgoWatcherMCP Test Script
+# Argo Watcher MCP - Client Scripts

-This directory contains `test.py`, an integration test client for the ArgoWatcherMCP server.
+This document describes the client scripts available in this repository for interacting with the Argo Watcher MCP server.

-## Purpose
+---

+## Integration Test Script (`test.py`)

-The primary goal of this script is to provide an end-to-end test of the server's tools and functionality by simulating a client interaction.
-It serves as the canonical example for how to programmatically interact with an `mcp-server` using the `mcp==1.9.4` Python SDK, as the required process is non-trivial.
+This script provides an end-to-end test of the server's tools and functionality by simulating a client interaction.
+It serves as the canonical example for how to programmatically interact with an `mcp-server` using the `mcp==1.9.4` Python SDK.

-## Technical Implementation
+### Technical Implementation

-The `mcp==1.9.4` library does not provide a single, high-level client object that handles both networking and protocol logic.
-Instead, the SDK is designed with a two-layer architecture that must be composed by the developer.
+The `mcp==1.9.4` library uses a two-layer architecture that must be composed by the developer:

-1.  **Transport Layer (`sse_client`):** Found in `mcp.client.sse`, this context manager handles the low-level network connection via Server-Sent Events (SSE).
-It manages the connection lifecycle and provides a pair of in-memory streams for reading and writing data.
+1.  **Transport Layer (`sse_client`):** Handles the low-level network connection via Server-Sent Events (SSE).

-2.  **Session Layer (`ClientSession`):** Found in `mcp.client.session`, this class implements the logical Model Context Protocol.
-It takes the I/O streams from the transport layer and exposes high-level methods like `.initialize()`, `.list_tools()`, and `.call_tool()`.
+2.  **Session Layer (`ClientSession`):** Implements the logical Model Context Protocol and exposes high-level methods like `.initialize()`, `.list_tools()`, and `.call_tool()`.

-The `test.py` script correctly implements this two-layer architecture.
+The `test.py` script correctly implements this architecture, including the mandatory multi-stage protocol handshake.

-### Protocol Handshake

-A successful connection requires a specific, multi-stage handshake which is handled automatically by the `ClientSession`'s `.initialize()` method:

-1.  **Connect (`GET`):** The client opens a persistent SSE stream to `/sse` to receive a unique session URL.
-2.  **Initialize (`POST`):** The client sends an `initialize` request to the session URL.
-3.  **Confirm (`POST`):** After receiving a successful result, the client sends a final `notifications/initialized` notification to confirm the handshake.

-Only after this sequence is complete can the session be used to execute commands like `tools/list` and `tools/call`.

-## Usage
+### Usage

-1. Ensure all dependencies are installed and the poetry virtual environment is active.
+1. Ensure all dependencies are installed and the Poetry virtual environment is active.
-2. Start the ArgoWatcherMCP server in one terminal.
-(It will require running argo-watcher instance)
+2. Start the ArgoWatcherMCP server in one terminal (this requires a running argo-watcher instance).
 3. From the project root, run the test script in a second terminal:

     ```bash
     ./scripts/test.py
     ```

-The script will print its progress through each stage of the connection and handshake, then display the results of the tool calls.
-Any failure will be reported as a fatal error.
+The script will print its progress and the results of the tool calls.

-> By default, it will look for deployments of application "app".
+---

+## AI Chat Client (`ai-chat.py`)

+This is an interactive command-line application that allows you to have a stateful conversation with the Argo Watcher MCP server using a powerful Large Language Model (OpenAI's GPT-4o) for natural language understanding.

+### Purpose

+The AI chat client demonstrates a more advanced use case where natural language questions are used to query the server.
+The LLM understands the user's intent, determines which tool to use from the server, and formulates a final answer based on the data returned by the tool.

+### Technical Implementation

+The script is built using a modern, object-oriented approach for a clean and maintainable codebase:

+-   **`ArgoWatcherClient` Class:** Encapsulates all direct communication with the MCP server, including tool discovery and execution.
+-   **`ChatManager` Class:** Orchestrates the entire interactive session.
+It maintains the conversation history, sends requests to the LLM, and uses the `ArgoWatcherClient` to perform tool calls.
+-   **`click` and `rich`:** Used for creating a robust and user-friendly command-line interface with rich, formatted output (including Markdown).
+-   **Stateful Conversation:** The chat history is maintained across multiple turns, allowing for follow-up questions and context-aware interactions.

+### Usage

+1.  **Set Environment Variables:**
+    The script requires your OpenAI API key.
+    ```bash
+    export OPENAI_API_KEY="sk-..."
+    ```

+2.  **Start the ArgoWatcherMCP Server:**
+    Ensure the server is running, either locally or in Docker.
+See the main project `README.md` for instructions.

+3.  **Run the Chat Client:**
+    From the project root, run the script.
+It will enter an interactive loop.
+    ```bash
+    ./scripts/ai-chat.py
+    ```
+    You can also enable verbose debugging output with the `--debug` flag:
+    ```bash
+    ./scripts/ai-chat.py --debug
+    ```
+    Once running, you can type your questions at the prompt.
+Type `exit` or `quit` to end the session.